bitomule/Blog/Content/posts/2019-03-12-tracking-your-site-metrics-without-sacrifycing-user-privacy.md

 ---
 date: 2019-03-12 08:10
 tags: Web
 excerpt: After having my blog up and running there was one piece missing, I didn't have any kind of tracking so it was impossible to know if people were reading me and what were they reading.

+Looks impossible, doesn't it?
 ---
 # Tracking your site metrics without sacrificing​ user privacy